How Does it Work?

 How do I get buy-in from people I work with?

-How do I do it?
+How do I teach transferable skills?

 Sure, I introduce planners, calendars, and workspace organization styles.
-I work with students and adults to review To Dos in digital platforms and break down the multiple steps within a larger project or task.
+I work with students and adults to review To-Dos in digital platforms and break down the multiple steps within a larger project or task.

 Some of my favorite strategies